MonashDeepNeuron/HPP/content/part6/README.md

 ## Weekly Meetup

-Meetups will be help on:
+Meetups will be held on:

 This weeks meetup will be on 25/01/2023 from 1:30pm.